MicrosoftDocs/cpp-docs/docs/cpp/program-termination.md

    sd2.Disp( "hello to file hello.dat\n" );
 }
 ```

-In the preceding example, the static objects `sd1` and `sd2` are created and initialized before entry to `main`.
-After this program terminates using the **return** statement, first `sd2` is destroyed and then `sd1`.
-The destructor for the `ShowData` class closes the files associated with these static objects.

 Another way to write this code is to declare the `ShowData` objects with block scope, allowing them to be destroyed when they go out of scope: